mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * **DataObject** – This is an entity object from which you want to extract the placeholder tokens.
 If you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable).
 * **EmailTemplate** – This is an email template from which an **EmailMessage** object is created and sent.
-* **Queued** – When `true`, the email message will be stored in the **EmailMessage** entity with its status as **QUEUED**.
+* **Queued** – When `true`, the email message is stored in the **EmailMessage** entity with its status as **Queued**.
 In this case, you can send it later using a scheduled event.
 You can use the microflow **SE_SendQueuedEmails** to create scheduled events.
 You can also create a [task queue](/refguide/task-queue/) and run this microflow in that task queue to minimize system resource usage.
 Using a task queue, you can set the number of threads, node or cluster-wide scope, time intervals, and other parameters.

 Refer to the sample microflow **Sample_ACT_CreateEmailFromTemplateAndThenSend**.
 This microflow demonstrates how to use the **CreateEmailFromTemplate** Java action and set attachments to **EmailMessage** in addition to attachments provided by **EmailTemplate**.